gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 - Change base plugins to add component source sets as inputs to its binaries, rather than owned by the binary.
 - Remove special case for inputs from `DefaultNativeTestSuiteBinarySpec` and reuse general mechanism.

+### Notes

+- Need to method breaking changes in the release notes

 ## Story: Plugin author defines a custom component built from Java source

 Define a custom component that produces a Jar binary from Java source and resources.
 When the Jar is built, the compile time